JettIsOnTheNet/gitignoreio/README.md

 $ gi help
 gitignore.io help:
   help - shows this help
-  update - update the database of project types list - lists project types search :string: - fuzzy find base - create a .gitignore with only the values from EXTRA_LINES
+  update - force an update of the project types database list - lists project types search :string: - fuzzy find base - create a .gitignore with only the values from EXTRA_LINES